-Individuals who are unable for any reason to use the emergency stairwells without assistance, including those with temporary disabilities, may need additional assistance.
-The University strongly recommends that advanced planning is crucial, and guide individuals to work with their Safety Monitor or Facilities department on developing a plan that the individual may implement.
+Individuals who are unable for any reason to use emergency stairwells without assistance, including those with temporary disabilities, may need additional assistance.
+The University strongly recommends advanced planning, and guides individuals to work with their Safety Monitor or Facilities department on developing a plan that the individual may implement.

-- People with disabilities who may have trouble exiting the building during an emergency are encouraged to self-identify to the Safety Monitor, but self-identification is an optional and not mandated by the University. - The University will designate "buddies" to assist anyone who needs assistance during an emergency, whether students, visitors, or employees.
-Buddies should be given some minimal training/guidance by the University and be made aware of who self-identified as needing assistance, so they can work out a plan ahead of time for safely exiting the building together. - The University has established that the exiting stairwells be the designated waiting areas, where people who are unable to exit the building unassisted may remain temporarily in safety to await assistance during an emergency evacuation.
-A list or map of these area will be made available to all employees posted.
-In the event of an actual emergency, the University will provide the information of designated waiting areas to first responders. - The University will designate Safety Monitors to check and verify that everyone made it out, including individuals with disabilities.
+People with disabilities who may have trouble exiting the building during an emergency are encouraged to self-identify with the Safety Monitor, but self-identification is an optional and not mandated by the University.

+- The University will designate "buddies" to assist anyone who requests it during an emergency.
+Buddies shall be given minimal training/guidance by the University and be made aware of who self-identified as needing assistance, so they can work out a plan for safely exiting the building together. - The University has established areas of refuge at stairwell landings and elevator lobbies.
+Areas of refuge are where those unable to evacuate the building may wait for assistance during an emergency.
+A list of these areas are made available to all employees.
+In the event of an actual emergency, the University will communicate areas of refuge to first responders. - The University will designate Safety Monitors to check and verify that everyone made it out, including individuals with disabilities.
 In the event a person can't be located, the Floor Warden would provide this information to emergency personnel immediately.

 Subject to safety considerations, mobility aids (wheelchair, walker, cane, etc.) should be brought out with the individual when possible.
+Individuals assisting those in need shall be trained to ask the person what they require, and not to assume.